celigo/integrator-extension/README.md

  * The name of the function can be changed to anything you like.
  *
  * The function will be passed an 'options' argument and a callback argument.
- * The first argument 'options' has the following structure: { bearerToken: '', _importId: '', postAggregateData: {}, settings: {},  configuration: {} }
+ * The first argument 'options' has the following structure: { bearerToken: '', _importId: '', _connectionId: '', _integrationId: '', _flowId: '', postAggregateData: {}, settings: {},  configuration: {} }
  *     'bearerToken' - a one-time bearer token which can be used to invoke selected integrator.io API routes.
  *     '_importId' - the _importId of the import for which the hook is defined.
+ *     '_connectionId' - the _id of the connection linked to the import for which the hook is defined.
+ *     '_integrationId' - the _id of the integration linked to the import for which the hook is defined.
+ *     '_flowId' - the _id of the flow linked to the import for which the hook is defined.
  *     'postAggregateData' - a container object with the following structure: { success: true/false, _json: {} }
  *         'success' - true if data aggregation was successful, false otherwise.
  *         '_json' - information about the aggregated data transfer.
 For example, the name of the aggregated file on the FTP site.
  *         'code' - error code if data aggregation failed.
  *         'message' - error message if data aggregation failed.
  *         'source' - error source if data aggregation failed.
  *     'settings' - a container object for all the SmartConnector settings associated with the integration (applicable to SmartConnectors only).
  *     'configuration' - an optional configuration object that can be set directly on the export resource (to further customize the hooks behavior).
  *